lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (iv)average selling price or gross merchandise value sold for any Lazada category;

-(v)aggregated Seller or Buyer Data (for example, Personal Data, Lazada User's behavior or preference);
+(v)aggregated Seller or Buyer Data (for example, Personal Data, Lazada User’s behavior or preference);

 (vi)data relating to the performance of Sellers, either individually or in aggregate (for example, performance data related to promotional campaigns, ad placements, or sponsored listings);

 (vii)aggregated data relating to transactions conducted through third-party affiliates;

-(viii)data comparing User's utilisation of Lazada Services and the services of any third-party;
+(viii)data comparing User’s utilisation of Lazada Services and the services of any third-party;

 (ix)information relating to specific Lazada Users or types of Lazada Users;

 (x)conversion, completion or success rates; and

 (xi)any other information as may be prescribed by Lazada from time to time;

 whether directly from the Lazada Content or indirectly from the Lazada Content and any data and other information which you or your User has or is likely to have access.
 Lazada reserves the right to require you to cease the use of any Lazada Content which may allow for the derivation of any of the information set out above and/or where applicable and without any liability whatsoever, take one of more of the measures as set out in the Policies and/or the Terms.

 (c)Unless expressly permitted by Lazada, you will not display any web page served by Lazada servers in an aggregated display of different web pages in a browser display area (for example, by framing or mirroring).